 Rebecca has 35 years of physiotherapy experience, with a special interest in the life stages of women and the associated musculoskeletal presentations that can occur at any time of a woman’s journey through life.
 Continuing to always learn and develop one’s knowledge and manual therapy skills is a belief that has helped Rebecca pursue many areas of study in women’s health, continence, and exercise therapy.

 When 3 children became a vital part of her life in the eighties, Rebecca embraced the role physiotherapy had to play in the child bearing years of a woman’s life.
-Pregnancy and the postnatal period became a special interest for Rebecca, with the following areas being relevant to her work as a Physiotherapist: abdominal muscle rehabilitation, pelvic floor muscle training, core muscle research, Pilates, pelvic girdle pain, hip pain, lumbar-pelvic instability, headaches, back and neck pain.
+Pregnancy and the postnatal period became a special interest for Rebecca, with the following areas being relevant to her work as a Physiotherapist: abdominal muscle rehabilitation, pelvic floor muscle training, core muscle research, physio exercise, pelvic girdle pain, hip pain, lumbar-pelvic instability, headaches, back and neck pain.

 In 1993, Rebecca completed a Graduate Certificate in Physiotherapy (Women’s Health) from the University of South Australia.
 This set her on a path to assist women in improving their physical health, which she recognised as being an important part of feeling vital and happy in this world.